 "Kevin Young is one of the most important poets of his generation."
 Washington Post

-Kevin Young is widely regarded as one of the leading poets of his generation.
+Kevin Young is the new Director of the Schomburg Center for Research in Black Culture and is widely regarded as one of the leading poets of his generation.
 Also an editor, essayist, and curator, Young's ten books of poetry include: Blue Laws: Selected & Uncollected Poems 1995-2015 (Knopf, 2016); Book of Hours (Knopf, 2014); Ardency: A Chronicle of the Amistad Rebels (Knopf, 2011), winner of an American Book Award; Dear Darkness (Knopf, 2008); For the Confederate Dead (Knopf, 2007); Black Maria (Knopf, 2005); To Repel Ghosts ("Remix," Knopf, 2005); Jelly Roll: A Blues (Knopf, 2003), a finalist for the National Book Award and winner of the Paterson Poetry Prize; and Most Way Home (William Morrow, 1995), winner of the National Poetry Series and the Zacharis First Book Award.

 Book of Hours was a finalist for the Kingsley Tufts Poetry Award and won the 2015 Lenore Marshall Prize for Poetry from the Academy of American Poets—a prize that recognizes the most outstanding book of poetry published in the United States in the previous year.
 In the Judges citation, A. Van Jordan wrote: "As if walking through a gallery of grief, reverie, and transcendence, Kevin Young's Book of Hours exemplifies what poetry can do in the world when language works at its full power.
 The poems in this collection hold emotion taut on each line while allowing for the nimbleness of language to drape over them, bringing tension between the heart and the mind, as Young consistently surprises us with profound elegance."
 Actor and author Mary-Louise Parker has described it as a memoir-in-verse and that "These glorious verses put me in some kind of trance."